notasausage/pi-hole-unbound-wireguard/README.md

 > [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) is a validating, recursive, caching DNS resolver.
 It is designed to be fast and lean and incorporates modern features based on open standards.

-Setting up Unbound DNS with your Pi-Hole installation allows us to [operate our own tiny, recursive DNS server](https://docs.pi-hole.net/guides/unbound/) instead of relying on (and sending data to) the big players like Google or Cloudflare.
+Setting up Unbound DNS with your Pi-hole installation allows us to [operate our own tiny, recursive DNS server](https://docs.pi-hole.net/guides/unbound/) instead of relying on (and sending data to) the big players like Google or Cloudflare.

 To install Unbound on the Raspberry Pi: